 Masonic Dictator Mustafa Kemal Ataturk Was A Donmeh Zionist JewFreemason Mustafa Kemal, the Gay dictator and the alleged founder of the oppressive secular Zionist regime in Turkey was Jewish - Here is the Proof..

 To this date, there is extreme confusion among Muslims and non-Muslims alike around the world regarding who was masonic dictator Mustafa Kemal (widely known as "Ataturk", meaning the father of Turks).
-Recently, yet other evidences have surfaced that cruel dictator Mustafa Kemal, the anti-Islamic ruler and the first president of modern (secular) Turkey, was not only a non-Muslim crypto-Jew Donmeh, but also a secret descendant of 17th-century Jewish false messiah Sabbatai Tzwi (Zevi)!
+Recently, yet other evidence has surfaced that cruel dictator Mustafa Kemal, the anti-Islamic ruler and the first president of modern (secular) Turkey, was not only a non-Muslim crypto-Jew Donmeh, but also a secret descendant of 17th-century Jewish false messiah Sabbatai Tzwi (Zevi)!
 The evidence comes not from tracing his genealogy, but from the statements he himself made.
 Check out the following:

 Subject: Masonic Dictator Mustafa Kemal confesses his Jewishness